icub-tech-iit/study-encoders/emulated_quadrature_encoder/readme.md

 ## 3.3	Nominal Work Point 2

-You can always return to this a priori defined working point no matter what state you are in.
+You can always return to this a priori-defined working point no matter what state you are in.
 To achieve this situation, press the SW2 button as in the picture; the status LED will also follow you.

 ![Picture13](https://github.com/icub-tech-iit/study-encoders/assets/160229887/c86ccb69-b61f-408e-8d44-8b5372278b71)